bedrocklinux/bedrocklinux-website/markdown/contributing.md

 While quite a lot "just works" with Bedrock, some things require work-arounds and others do not work at all.
 You could perform R&D towards removing the need for work-arounds.
 Note that there is no guarantee that a solution is actually possible, or that some solutions may require a problematic trade-off.

 If you are seriously considering this, contact paradigm.

+## {id="future-work"} R&D for future work

+There are more ways to improve Bedrock than add support for new distros or cross-stratum compatibility for new subsystems.
+Various other possible future improvements are listed [here](future.html).

+If you are seriously considering this, contact paradigm.